cdboyyyy/transparency_windows/README.md

-# Installation:
+# Transperent Windows

+This project transperent windows in windows system.

+## Installation

-To use this code, you will need to install the following Python packages:
+To use this project, you will need to have Python installed on your system.
+You can download Python from the [official website](https://www.python.org/downloads/).

-# Packages
-## pywinauto,
+You will also need to install the following packages:

+- pywinauto
-###### pywin32
+- pywin32

-You can install these packages using pip, the Python package manager.
-Open a terminal or command prompt and enter the following commands:
+You can install these packages using the following command:

-# Copy code
-###### pip install pywinauto
+- pip install pywinauto
-###### pip install pywin32
+- pip install pywin32

-Once these packages are installed, you should be able to run the code without any issues.
+Alternatively, you can install the packages from the requirements.txt

-# Usage
+## Usage
-Run this on windows environment
+To use this project, do the following:

+1. Clone the repository to your local machine.
+2. Open a terminal or command prompt and navigate to the project directory.
+3. Run the following command to run the script: python transperent.py